o-t-w/blog/src/content/blog/import-attributes.md

 })
 </script>
 ```
-The CSSStyleSheet is accessed with `.default` because its the default export of the module.
+The CSSStyleSheet is accessed with `.default` because it is the default export of the module.

 Confusingly, CSS Modules is also the name of a popular open source project for scoping CSS.
 That is not something that the web standard does, and there isn't any relation or similarity between the standard and the open-source project.
 They are sometimes referred to as “CSS Module Scripts”, which might help to avoid the confusion.